briannededeugd/hcd/README.md

 Something I also heard was that she struggled with scrolling.
 My 'application' fit in one viewport, so I decided to focus on the aforementioned points this week.

+#### Teacher's feedback Week 1

+After testing with Nicolette, I had a feedback session with Vasilis on Friday.
+I showed him my prototype and told him about Nicolette's opinions.
+At this point, I had already implemented some of the ideas like the buttons instead of key clicks, and Vasilis also had some thoughts on this:

+1. *Copy on select*: it might be a good idea to add the function that when a selection is made it's automatically saved to the clipboard.
+This reduces the amount of clicks necessary to complete this function.
+	- _Am I implementing this?_: I considered adding this functionality to my app, but then I considered the scenarios Nicolette might be in.
+For example, what if she merely wants to select and copy a single word?
+She wouldn't be able to copy her selection until an end-point was also defined.
+I could also override her one-word selection/copy with the long version that includes an end-point, but I'm still thinking about that.
+2. *Scroll*: when thinking about scroll, I need to consider the effect of such a button-click.
+How much is one click scrolling?
+How do I prevent the need for multiple clicks, especially since this is difficult for Nicolette to have to do?
+	- _Am I implementing this?_: I am most definitely implementing this, but I don't think the function will be done by next week, since the fact that the scroll needs to happen and be limited to the inside of the textarea adds a layer of complexity to it.
+3. *Too many buttons*: Vasilis suggested that having a copy and paste button on top of clicking for selection could add up to too many clicks.
+This blends into his first suggestion: copying on select.
+However, I think the copy- and paste buttons are very valuable to Nicolette's experience, as they offer immediate and clear feedback about her actions (the copy button saying 'Copied!' when necessary, same for the paste button saying 'Pasted!') so I want to keep them for now and get her opinion during the test next week.

 ### Second prototype test | April 17th 2024

 #### The prototype